YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 If you are stuttering, don't worry.
 Let's dissect it one by one.

-Let us first brieflt review what distance transform is.
+Let us first briefly review what distance transform is.
 A **distance transform**, or a distance map, is a map where each pixel represents the distance to the nearest boundary pixel.
 Take a look at the figure below.

 <figure style="width: 80%" class="align-center">
   <img src="/assets/images/2021-10-01-distance_transform/fig1.gif" alt="">